Azure/ADX-in-a-Day-Lab2/README.md

 - noise (The residual random variation in the series).
 We can use built in functions, that uses time series decomposition to forecast future metric values and/or detect anomalous values.

-**Why should you use series instead of the summarize operator?**

-The summarize operator does not add "null bins" — rows for time bin values for which there's no corresponding row in the table.
-It's a good idea to "pad" the table with those bins.
-Advanced built in ML capabilities like anomaly detection need the data points to be consistently measured at equally spaced intervals.
-The **make-series** can create such a “complete” series.

-See the comparison in the following task.

 ---

 #### Task 4: Nulls are important in timeseries analysis (Compare summarize and make-series)